AMarsh00/TopologicalNodes/README.md

 Link every example (knot homotopy, manifold homotopy left)

-Add results for Knot Homotopy, manifold homotopy
+Add results for manifold homotopy

-Include python examples using my precompiled c++

 Add a thing for how to build the source code (what is required, I have the .bat file)